Woman on Sudan's ruling council quits, saying civilians are being ignored

 Musa said she had submitted her resignation on May 12, a day after the killing of two protesters who had been marking the anniversary of a deadly raid on a protest site during the 2019 uprising.
 She accused the transitional authorities of leading the country to “more killing, injustice, poverty and suffering”.

-Musa complained that the investigation into the 2019 raid had not yet been completed and its results had not been revealed.
+Musa complained that the investigation into the 2019 raid had not yet been completed and its results revealed.
 Activists say 130 people died in that raid and ensuing violence; the authorities have acknowledged 87 deaths.

 Medics, protest groups and eyewitnesses have said security forces fired live rounds and tear gas at demonstrators marking the anniversary this month.

+Musa also accused the transitional authorities of delaying the formation of the Legislative Council, the third body constituted in the power-sharing agreement alongside the Sovereignty Council and the cabinet.

-There was no immediate response from the Sovereignty Council on Musa's resignation.
+There was no immediate response from the Sovereignty Council to Musa’s resignation.

+Reporting by Khalid Abdelaziz and Mahmoud Mourad; Editing by Peter Graff and Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.